Diamond Exchange District: Development and History of the Complex

+Foreign connections

+Jewish merchants have historically and continue to engage in the diamond trade.
+Several congregations of Jewish merchants gave rise to prominent diamond districts, most prominently: New York, Israel and Antwerp.
+The Diamond industry trade is heavily based on mutual trust and communal relations between Jewish merchants over the world helped secure and expand trade.
+As a result The Israeli diamond district became heavily connected with the New York and Antwerp centres.
+The New York diamond district was dominated by merchants from Jewish centres including the Israel centre.

 Buildings

 Moshe Aviv Tower

-The Moshe Aviv Tower, also known as City Gate, was the tallest building in Israel.
+The Moshe Aviv Tower, also known as City Gate, was the tallest building in Israel from 2003 to 2017.

 Leonardo City Tower

 Leonardo City Tower is the tallest hotel in Israel.
 It was the tallest building in Ramat Gan from its construction in 2000, until 2001, when it was surpassed by the Moshe Aviv Tower.

 Diamond Tower

 The Diamond Tower containing the world's largest diamond trading hall, accommodating up to 1,000 people.
 At 115 meters over 32 floors, the tower was the tallest building in Ramat Gan from 1989 until 2000, when it was surpassed by the Sheraton City Tower.

 Ayalon Tower

 The Ayalon Tower has 35 floors, used for office purposes, and is 132 meters in height, excluding its decorative spire, making it the third tallest building in Ramat Gan.
 An average floor in the tower covers 1,000 square meters, the tower's parking lot is 20,000 square meters.

 The tower was completed on May 10, 2009, after the construction was stopped in 2002 with only 17 floors due to lack of demand for office areas.
 On the top of the tower a helipad was built, and temporarily removed after 4 years in 2006 when the rest of the tower's floors were built.

 Among other corporations, the headquarters of Bank Otsar Ha-Hayal are located in the Ayalon Tower.